Software Consulting Projects

 Implementing a microservice architecture slated to serve as the backend platform for Hallmark's e-cards and streaming movies services.
 The team built more than a dozen Elixir / Phoenix REST-ful microservices hosted on AWS with a PostgreSQL database and deployed via Docker.
 Due to a company-wide mandate, we are now rewriting it in Golang via the Beego framework with a MySQL database.
 Highlights include work on a minimalist prototype of an autocomplete suggestion feature(s) with Elasticsearch and using metaprogramming to reduce the amount of boilerplate used to build a nested CRUD hierarchy feature.
-Did some work on a standard error code library package written in Golang to standardize error messaging across new services.

 Built backend OAuth provider in Rails 5 and worked with 3rd party developers to integrate it with their search influencer platform to make it easier to connect influencers and company brands; resulted in a high value contract with a major automaker and over 2M+ worth of new business opportunities

 Worked with 3rd party developers to integrate Fullscreen's influencer onboarding platform for new influencers with a 3rd party search platform.
 Dove into an Angular 1.x codebase I was not familiar with to setup the backend integration between the OAuth provider, influencer onboarding platform, and 3rd party search platform.

 Elixir/Phoenix Reporting Application

 Learned the Elixir/Phoenix basics and led effort to put the first internal application in production using Elixir.
 It emails a weekly CSV report of video metrics to business users.
 Completed on schedule while at RubyConf 2016.